 you will be fondling a baby son.”

 - Christ says, “Whoever receives a prophet because he is a prophet will receive a prophet’s reward.”
-The woman received Elisha the prophet and received the prophet’s reward: through his intercession with God, this woman, who had no son, was blessed with one, a son who would be able to care for her, since “her husband is getting on in years.”
+The woman receives Elisha the prophet, “a holy man of God,” and receives the prophet’s reward: through his intercession with God, this woman, who has no son, was blessed with one, a son who will be able to care for her, since “her husband is getting on in years.”